Marcia Ella-Duncan: Personal

 Ella was born in 1963 in La Perouse, a suburb of Sydney.
 She is a descendant of the Yuin nation.
-Her parents moved to Sydney from South Coast, New South Wales.She was the ninth of twelve children.
-Three brothers - Mark, Glenn and Gary represented the Wallabies.She attended schools in La Perouse and Matraville.
+Her parents moved to Sydney from South Coast, New South Wales.
+She was the ninth of twelve children.
+Three brothers - Mark, Glenn and Gary represented the Wallabies.
+She attended schools in La Perouse and Matraville.
 She retired from representative netball at 26 after marrying rugby league player Phil Duncan and having her first child.
-She has two daughters - Lauren and Maddison.
+She has two daughters.

 After retiring from netball, Ella-Duncan has been involved in numerous Indigenous Australian issues criminal justice, family and child well-being, community development and land management.

 Netball

 Ella represented New South Wales (NSW) at eleven and then selected in NSW 16 Schoolgirls and then NSW U21 teams.
 She started off as a goal defence but then moved to play centre.
-In 1983, Ella took up a netball scholarship at the Australian Institute of Sport (AIS) and became the first indigenous Australian to take up an AIS scholarship.
+In 1983, Ella took up a netball scholarship at the Australian Institute of Sport (AIS) and became the first Indigenous Australian to take up an AIS scholarship.
 From 1983 to 1985, she held an AIS netball scholarship.
-Between 1984 to 1987, she was regular member of NSW State Team.
+Between 1984 and 1987, she was regular member of NSW State Team.

-Ella became the became the first indigenous Australian Aboriginal to represent Australian Diamonds when she played against the Silver Ferns on 3 May 1986 in Christchurch.
+Ella became the first Indigenous player to represent Australian Diamonds when she played against the Silver Ferns on 3 May 1986 in Christchurch.
 She was a member of the Australian Diamonds in 1986 and 1987 and this included winning a silver medal at the 1987 Netball World Cup in Glasgow, Scotland.
 She represented the Australian Diamonds 18 times.